-I'm purchasing a new build house in Walton on the Hill benefiting from help to buy.
-The builders would not move on the amount so I negotiated £7000 of extras instead.
-The house builders rep told me not disclose to my lawyer about this extras as it will affect my loan with Bank of Scotland.
-Should I keep quiet?.
+I'm purchasing a new build house in Walton on the Hill with the aid of help to buy.
+The developers refused to move on the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The house builders rep advised me not disclose to my lawyer about this side-deal as it will affect my loan with Aldermore.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.